 Example usage

-The Viam SDK can be used in two ways:
+The Viam SDK can be used in three ways:

 1. As a client to connect to a (remote or local) robot